Find out answers to your climate change questions and enjoy a range of weather and climate activities.

 Join the Royal Meteorological Society (RMetS)

-Whether you are interested in the science behind weather or the impact it can have on our lives, joining the RMetS is a great way to get more involved and meet like minded people.
+Whether you are interested in the science behind weather or the impact it can have on our lives, joining the RMetS is a great way to get more involved.

 Be healthy, whatever the weather

 The Met Office provides specific health forecasts and guidance for dealing with weather-related conditions.